donedotcom/samurai-client-nodejs/GETTING_STARTED.md

 information.
 The way it works is, user submits the card and billing data directly to Samurai, and it redirects the user back to your site attaching a payment method token to the request.
-You have to access to credit card data in any part of the work flow.
-Daimyo provides a `create` method, which allows you to create a payment method without using the transparent redirect.
+You have to access to credit card data in any part of the work flow. samurai-client-nodejs provides a `create` method, which allows you to create a payment method without using the transparent redirect.
 You may use this method if you really cannot use the transparent redirect, and you find Ashigaru to be broken or otherwise unusable for you.
 You should keep in mind,